avian2/jsonmerge/README.rst

 If a merge strategy is not explicitly defined and an *allOf* or *anyOf* keyword is present, *jsonmerge* will raise an error.

-If a merge stragegy is not explicitly defined and an *oneOf* keyword is present, *jsonmerge* will continue on the branch of *oneOf* that validates both *base* and *head*.
+If a merge strategy is not explicitly defined and an *oneOf* keyword is present, *jsonmerge* will continue on the branch of *oneOf* that validates both *base* and *head*.
 If no branch validates, it will raise an error.